All Episodes

 This is designed to create the opposite of what life is like in America when you lose your job.

-Now, because Obama's there, because Obama cares, and because we got the stimulus, these people are gonna get their job someday, and he's gonna take care of it, he's gonna fix it.
+Now, because Obama's there, because Obama cares, and because we've got the stimulus, these people are going to get their job someday.

-But until such time, since everybody's confident Obama's gonna fix this.
+But until such time, since everybody's confident Obama's going to fix this, and everybody's confident it's all going to work.

 So in the meantime, enjoy yourself and go out and take pictures and post them in a coffee shop.